 When you cannot identify the author(s) of the source, use the first few words of the reference list entry, usually the title, and the year for the in text citation.
 Titles of articles, chapters, and web pages need double quotation marks.
-Italicize titles of periodicals, books, brochures, and reports (see APA, section 6.15, p.
-176; APA Style Blog, "The Generic Reference: Who?"; or APA Style FAQ, "How Do You Reference a Webpage that Lists No Author").
+Italicize titles of periodicals, books, brochures, and reports (see APA, section 8.14, pp. 264-265)

 dark chocolate prevents heart disease ("Chocolate Lovers," 2007)